$30,000 Betting System Challenge

 only interest in offering the challenge is to disprove betting

-In fact, if you're not a system seller but rather somebody who
+fact, if you're not a system seller but rather somebody who just

-strongly advise you to hire someone else to computer-program
+advise you IN THE STRONGEST POSSIBLE TERMS to hire someone else

-your system to show that your system doesn't
+to computer-program your system to show that your

 Those who are confident and who agree to the terms above